Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence: Methodology

-\paragraph{Classifier.} For utterance-level classification (K=0), the utterance representation is passed through a two-layer MLP with ReLU activation and dropout.
-When incorporating turn-level context (K>0), we process the sequence of utterance representations through a single-layer unidirectional LSTM and use the final hidden state for classification. \paragraph{Lexical Feature Integration.} To examine whether external affective knowledge benefits emotion recognition, we integrate SenticNet~7 \citep{cambria2024senticnet}, which provides four-dimensional affective ratings (pleasantness, attention, sensitivity, aptitude) for words and phrases.
-For each utterance, we extract SenticNet features by matching constituent words, aggregate them via mean pooling, and concatenate with the encoder representation.
-This allows us to test whether pre-trained encoders already capture affective semantics or whether explicit lexical knowledge provides additional benefit.
+\paragraph{Classifier.} For utterance-level classification ($K{=}0$), the utterance representation is passed through a two-layer MLP with ReLU activation and dropout.
+When incorporating turn-level context ($K{>}0$), we process the sequence of utterance representations via a single-layer unidirectional LSTM and use the final hidden state for classification.

+\paragraph{Lexical Feature Integration.} To examine whether external affective knowledge benefits emotion recognition, we integrate SenticNet~8 \citep{cambria2024senticnet}, which provides four-dimensional affective ratings (pleasantness, attention, sensitivity, aptitude) for words and phrases.
+We lowercase and tokenize each utterance, match SenticNet entries at the token level (and, where available, multiword expressions), and aggregate matched vectors via mean pooling; unmatched tokens contribute zeros.
+The resulting 4D vector is concatenated with the encoder representation.